OliverClements/esxi-elcapitan-isoscript/README.md

 # Create a VMware ESXi 6+ bootable El Capitan Install .ISO

-A basic script to create an .ISO from the 'Install El Capitan' installation App – which is required to use this script – so that it can be used on VMware ESXi 6+ servers as a boot/installation medium.
+A basic script to create an .ISO from the 'Install El Capitan' installation App – which is required to use this script – so that it can be used on VMware ESXi 6+ servers as a boot/installation medium once copied to the ESXi datastore.

 ESXi requires Unlocker 2.0.8 to be installed for this to work – http://www.insanelymac.com/forum/files/file/339-unlocker/